cnio-cmu-BioimageAnalysis/prepareImagesMACSima/groovy/README.md

     <img width="600" height="200" src="images/qupath_scripteditor.png">
     </p>

-5. Open the file `fromTiffToOmeTiff.groovy` with a text editor app (ex: sublime, bloc de notas) and copy the code
+5. Open the file `fromTiffToOmeTiff.groovy` (you should propably have to navigate to `prepareImagesMACSima > groovy > src > main > fromTiffToOmeTiff.groovy`) with a text editor app (ex: sublime, bloc de notas) and copy the code
 6. Paste it on the `</> Script editor` window
 <p align="center">
     <img width="300" height="200" src="images/qupath_code.png">